-At SilvaBio, we bioengineer and sell superior seedlings.
+At SilvaBio, we create superior seedlings.

 We have become great because of the lavish use of our resources.
 But the time has come to inquire seriously what will happen when our forests are gone”.

-Theodore Roosevelt.
+Theodore Roosevelt

 OUR TEAM